 Pest Control Franchise Opportunities

-That's why, if you want to run a pest control business with a lot of added support, you can consider opening a franchise.
-With a franchise, you're starting with an established brand and business model.
-Franchisees also receive training, marketing material, a national support network, and discounts on equipment.
+Many wannabe business owners find the initial steps to be the most challenging, which is a big reason why they look into franchises.
+With a franchise, you're starting with an established brand and business model, and you also receive training, marketing material, a national support network, and discounts on equipment.

 But before you jump in, you need to consider both the advantages and disadvantages of being a franchisee.

 Higher success rate compared to businesses that start from scratch

 Proven business model